AaltoSciComp/matlab-debugging/README.md

 If no error occurs but something anyways goes wrong, it can be useful to start using so called "printf" debugging.
 This means putting in statements that print variable contents to either a file or the console.
 This way you can follow the flow of your code.
 However, these statements will slow down your code substantially (in particular on triton, where all outputs are written to output files).
-HOweer sometimes there is no way around these kind of measures if the problem canot be found otherwise.
+However, sometimes there is no way around these kind of measures if the problem canot be found otherwise.